K-Ribeka/Superstore-Analysis-BI-/README.md

 With growing demands and cut-throat competitions in the market, a Superstore Giant is seeking your knowledge in understanding what works best for them.
 They would like to understand which products, regions, categories and customer segments they should target or avoid.

-Perform the below activities in Snowflake :
+Performed the below activities in Snowflake :

 •	Create an External Stage to load the data continuously